 - regulations for cost recovery - for the Environmental Protection Authority’s functions under the Act.

-The Permitted Activity Regulations were amended in 2016 to cover deposit of material on the seabed from the launch of space vehicles.
+These regulations were amended in 2016 and 2018 to cover deposits of material on the seabed from the launch of space vehicles.

 Exploratory oil and gas drilling